https://www.humantruth.info/democracy.html

 Not all forms of representative democracy are equal.
 One of the earliest, but most flawed, was the common-sense approach of simply electing local officials, and also having them form government:

-“First-Past-the-Post (FPTP) was a historical voting system21 devised in the Middle Ages.
-It is very simple - the local candidate with the highest number of votes wins, and, government is formed from all the winners21.
-But FPTP didn't survive the era of Political Parties, where its simplicity results in skewed elected bodies that don't represent the overall wishes of the country22,23.
-A great deal of votes have no meaning, and populous constituencies' votes are worth less.
-FPTP naturally leads to those two-party systems that have been deleterious for political quality-control, and causes symptoms such as tactical voting, the almost-permanent squeezing-out of most parties from government except the largest ones, and, it allows 'gerrymandering' by which constituency sizes and shapes are manipulated in order to get local victories, with the knowledge that total votes-by-party are not taken into account.24,25
+“First-Past-the-Post (FPTP) was a historical voting system27 devised in the Middle Ages.
+It is very simple - the local candidate with the highest number of votes wins, and, government is formed from all the winners27.
+But FPTP didn't survive the era of Political Parties, where its simplicity results in skewed elected bodies that don't represent the overall wishes of the country28,29,30,31.

-These problems are mitigated by Proportional Representation (PR) voting systems, which have now been adopted by all developed democracies, except the UK and the USA22, who both suffer from two-party political divisions that diminish their democratic legitimacy and effectiveness.
+These problems are mitigated by Proportional Representation (PR) voting systems, where total votes for each party are used to assign an appropriate number of national seats, eliminating the 'lost votes' and most of the skew problems.
+PR has been adopted by all developed democracies except the UK and the USA28, who both suffer from two-party political divisions that diminish their democratic legitimacy and effectiveness.
 About a fifth of Africa still uses FPTP, and some other developed countries such as Canada, India and Poland still use it for some elements of government.
-It is maintained mostly by archaic top-tier parties who have a vested interest in keeping FPTP21 in order to continue long-term informal power-swapping practices with minimum competition.”
+It is maintained mostly by archaic top-tier parties who have a vested interest in keeping FPTP27 in order to continue long-term informal power-swapping practices with minimum competition.”

 Vexen Crabtree (2024)